hyperledger-solang/solang/docs/language/builtins.rst

 	- write the amount of bytes written to ``output_ptr`` into the buffer at ``output_len_ptr``

 	Unlike with other runtime API calls, the contracts pallet can not guarantee this behaviour.
 	Instead, it's specific to each chain extension.
-Hence, before using this builtin, you must make sure that the chain extension being called is compatible.
+Hence, when using this builtin, you must be sure that the chain extension being called is compatible.

 The following example demonstrates the usage of this builtin function.
 It shows how the chain extension example from the <ink! documentation https://use.ink/macros-attributes/chain-extension/>